cyberaa/Distributed-Systems-Project/README.md

 # Summary

 - This is my Distributed Systems Project from DS and DB Subjects at University of Coimbra, where we have created a Tier 3 concurrent Application with Multi-Threaded Back-End servers, all written in Java, along with an MVC APP(Struts2) and a non-GUI Java Client.
 To save the data and keep it coherent we have used a Relational DBMS(PostgreSQL).
-We also used SOAP(XML Configs) and REST Web Services(Facebook Login).
+We also used Websockets for notifications and messaging other users as well as SOAP(XML Configs) and REST Web Services(Facebook Login).

 <h1> Project Description </h1>